<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Cyberphysics - The Characteristic Curve of a Filament Lamp head

 • Copy the above table of results into your notebook.

-• Insert a column labelled 'Power dissipated' into your table of results and calculate the power dissipation for the lamp by using the equation P=IV.
+• Label the blank column 'Power dissipated' in your table of results and calculate the power dissipation for the lamp by using the equation P=IV.
 (Make sure you put the correct unit in the table column heading!)

 • Plot a graph of potential difference across the bulb against current flowing through it.